 We are the Ursuline Sisters of Youngstown, Catholic nuns responding together to the most critical needs of God’s people in northeast Ohio.
 We live the Gospel and adapt our ministries to meet the times.

-We respond to the needs of the sick.
-Our Ursuline Sisters’ HIV/AIDS Ministry (1993) serves those infected with or affected by the virus through a Comprehensive Care Clinic, by serving meals and distributing grocery items, and providing tutoring and mentoring for children.
+Our Ursuline Sisters’ HIV/AIDS Ministry (1993) responds to the needs of the sick.
+It serves those infected with or affected by the virus through a Comprehensive Care Clinic, by serving meals and distributing grocery items, and providing tutoring and mentoring for children.

 We assist college students and young adults in becoming tomorrow’s leaders through our Young Adult Outreach Ministry (2011), offering a variety of Service Learning opportunities such as AmeriCorps Service Positions, Companions in Mission, Internships and Volunteering, and Alternative Spring Breaks.

-Ursuline Sisters Senior Living (2013) provides apartments for independent seniors of moderate Social Security income in a safe and secure environment that they would not otherwise be able to afford.
+Ursuline Sisters Senior Living (2013) provides apartments for independent seniors of moderate income in a safe and secure environment that they would not otherwise be able to afford.

 We also minister as Social Workers in rehabilitation and nursing home facilities, as Chaplains in area healthcare, in area parishes, and in prayer.